microsoft/azure-spring-apps-training/10-blue-green-deployment/README.md

 > If you want to reuse a deployment name, you need first to delete the previous deployment under that name:
 >
 > ```bash
-> az spring-cloud app deployment delete --name green --app weather-service
+> az spring app deployment delete --name green --app weather-service
 > ```

 Once you have swapped deployments and see that `green` is active, you need to wait a few seconds for the Spring Cloud Service Registry to synchronize and use this new version from the `gateway` application.
 You will then be able to see the new modified data: